JHUISI/charm/doc/source/tutorial.rst

 ::

 	from toolbox.ecgroup import *
-	from toolbox.eccurve import prime192v1

 Next, let's explain what goes on during class initialization.
 During ``__init__``, you define the basic security properties of the ``PKEnc`` scheme and in this case accept as input a NIST standard elliptic curve identifier.
-With respect to elliptic curve parameters, see ``toolbox.eccurve.py`` for a full list of possible curves that can be used to instantiate the ``ECGroup`` object.
 The group object can either be defined globally or defined as a class member.
 The idea is that any routine within this scheme will have access to the group object to perform any operation.
 In our example, we define group as a global variable.
-Alternatively, you could define group as ``self.group = ECGroup(prime192v1)``.
+Alternatively, you could define group as ``self.group = ECGroup(curve)``.

 .. note::
 	Also, the ``init`` routine arguments can vary depending on the scheme and group setting.
 What is shown above is only an example and see other schemes we have implemented for other possibilities.